-Prostate Cancer 101: What Black Men Need To Know
+Prostate Cancer 101: 6 Tips Black Men Need To Know

 It’s a vital part of the male reproductive system and many men cringe at the sound of having to get it checked.
 That’s right!
 I’m talking about the prostate gland ;-).
 The prostate is usually only a topic of discussion when prostate cancer makes its way into a conversation, but before a man’s health gets to a life threatening point, everyone needs to know the importance of caring for the prostate and how to do it properly.
 It’s a lot easier, and painless, than you may think!